-The ICAB includes representatives from Asia, Africa, and the Americas and assists clinical research site (CRS) Community Advisory Boards (CABs) with capacity building, training, and development.
-The role of the ICAB is to provide HIV/AIDS life experience-based expertise that positively impacts the formulation and implementation of research by community representation at the Network and cross- network levels.
+The ICAB includes representatives from areas in which IMPAACT works, including Asia, Africa, and the Americas, and assists clinical research site (CRS) Community Advisory Boards (CABs) with capacity building, training, and development.
+The role of the ICAB is to provide HIV/AIDS live experience expertise that positively impacts the formulation and implementation of research by community representation at the Network and cross- network levels.

-The purpose of the ICAB as a collective is to ensure that the principles of community participation are the foundation of all community engagement activities at a CRS and to facilitate community participation throughout the research process (concept development, study implementation, results dissemination, and post-trial access to interventions that are found to be effective).
+The purpose of the ICAB is to ensure that community participation is the foundation of all community engagement activities at a CRS and to facilitate community participation throughout the research process (concept development, protocol development, study implementation, results dissemination, and post-trial access to interventions that are found to be effective).